 Different rules apply for countries outside the EU or EEA.
-A UK driving licence will suffice in some countries, but many require an International Driving Permit (IDP).
-In others, an IDP will be recommended but not required.
+A UK driving licence will suffice in some countries, but many require an International Driving Permit (IDP) in others.
+Further, in other countries, an IDP will be recommended but not required.
 For example, an IDP is generally only recommended in America - except for the state of Florida where it is compulsory.
 The AA website contains a list of countries which require an IDP.

 It is possible to obtain an IDP, for a fee, from: the Post Office, the AA or the RAC.
 This is just a formality; no further tests need to be taken.
 But the driver must be a UK resident, have passed their driving test, and be at least 18.